 Is Transcription Easy?

 The work is also quite repetitive.
-You will have to listen to the same audio over and over again in order to be sure you have transcribed it perfectly.
-If repetition drives you insane, transcription might not be the line of work for you.
+You will have to listen to the same audio over and over again to be sure you have transcribed it perfectly.
+If you don’t like repetition, transcription jobs might not be for you.

-However, the flexibility of the work may make up for the fact it can be challenging and repetitive.
+However, the work from home flexibility may make up for the fact it can be challenging and repetitive.

 “My children are grown now, but when they were younger, I did a lot of my work at night, after they were in bed, and during the day while they were in school,” says Mills.